Roald87/TcBlack/docs/manual.md

 The options `--file` and `--project` are mutually exclusive, i.e. you can only use one of them!

-Note: Currently _TcBlack_ only formats the declaration part of function blocks, functions, methods, properties and interfaces.
+Note: Currently _TcBlack_ only formats the declaration part of programs, function blocks, functions, methods, properties and interfaces.
 Formatting of the implementation is planned for a future release.

 ### Examples